Where are they now? 16 Real Madrid kids given debuts by Jose Mourinho

-He has spent most of the last nine years in Italy, moving to Fiorentina in 2020, scoring 65 goals in 305 Serie A appearances, before moving to Granada this summer.
+He has spent most of the last nine years in Italy, moving to Fiorentina in 2020, scoring 65 goals in 305 Serie A appearances, before moving to Granada last summer.

 Jese was just 18 when he made his debut against SD Ponferradina in December 2011 and was tipped for a bright future at the Bernabeu.

-After falling down the pecking order at Madrid, the winger joined PSG in 2016 but has only made 16 appearances for the French side to date.
+After falling down the pecking order at Madrid, the winger joined PSG in 2016 but he only made 16 appearances for the French side.

-After underwhelming loan spells in Spain and England, he’s recently joined Turkish outfit Ankaragucu.
+After underwhelming loan spells in Spain and England, last summer he joined Turkish outfit Ankaragucu.
 Of course he did.
 His contract was terminated by mutual consent in January and he’s signed with relegation-bound Sampdoria.

 We’re starting to doubt anything in Jese’s football career will doubt the time he paid €5000 in text messages to help eliminate his ex from the Spanish version of Big Brother.